Kick-Ass (film): Cast

 Series-creator Millar, a native of Scotland, asked Scottish television children's-show host Glen Michael to make a cameo appearance although his role was cut from the film.
 Millar was also set to make a cameo as a Scottish alcoholic but the scene was cut from the film.
-WCBS-TV news reporters Maurice DuBois, Dana Tyler, and Lou Young make cameo appearances along with Marvel Comics creator Stan Lee.
+WCBS-TV news reporters Maurice DuBois, Dana Tyler, and Lou Young make cameo appearances.
+Marvel Comics creator Stan Lee filmed a cameo that was ultimately cut.